twitchyliquid64/machassert/README.md

 The above example does the following:

 1. Checks `/bin/fisher` exists on the target system.
 If it does not, the assertion fails and the script terminates.
 2. Checks the `~/.fisher/defaults.hcl` file exists on the target system.
-If it does not, the `COPY` action runs, copying the file.
+If it does not, the `COPY` action runs, copying the file, as well as running the assertion in the other `OR` block (which will fail if `/bin/sillyness` does not exist).

 ### Target files